TritonDataCenter/sdc-cloudapi/docs/index.md

 **Field**  | **Type** | **Description**
 ---------- | -------- | ---------------
-action     | String   | The name of the action parameters | Object   | The original set of parameters sent when the action was requested success    | String   | Either "yes" or "no", depending on the action's success caller     | Object   | Account requesting the action time       | Date (ISO8601) | When the action finished
+action     | String   | The name of the action success    | String   | Either "yes" or "no", depending on the action's success caller     | Object   | Account requesting the action time       | Date (ISO8601) | When the action finished